 Love, B., Elementz, & Teaching for Hope & Justice Network.
 (2013, October).
 Social justice & the sociopolitical identities of youth in education.
 National Underground Railroad Freedom Center.
 Cincinnati, Ohio.

 Teaching for Hope & Justice Network (2013, March).
-Confronting race, politics, and discrimination in american schools.
-National Underground Railroad Freedom Center and UC Teachers College.
+Confronting race, politics, and discrimination in American schools.
+National Underground Railroad Freedom Center and University of Cincinnati.
 Cincinnati, Ohio.

 |Phone||860 486 2848|